cultpenguin/sippi-all/doc/Algorithms/chapGenesim/mps_genesim.rst

 to establish a conditional probability density.

-ENESIM leads to a very slow algorithm, but the full/most accurate conditional distribtion is computed a each iteration.
+ENESIM leads to a very slow algorithm, but the full/most accurate conditional distribtuion is computed at each iteration.
 This can be usefull when performing simulation conditional to soft data.
 If not, then the Direct Sampling algorithm is much more efficient (``n_max_count_cpdf=inf)``